 - Seek support.
 Family, friends, and even teachers can be great support systems during these crazy years.
 Don’t get so wrapped up in everything you have to do that you forget to spend time with people you care about, because it can be a huge stress-reliever.

 - Exercise!
 If you don’t play a sport, consider joining a team or establishing a habit of exercising for 30 minutes or more a day.
-It really is a fantastic way to de-stress, because “exercise thwarts depression and anxiety by enhancing the body's ability to respond to stress.”
+It really is a fantastic way to de-stress; the American Psychological Association (APA) says that “exercise thwarts depression and anxiety by enhancing the body's ability to respond to stress.”
 According to the Mayo Clinic, it can even help you sleep better too.

 - Prioritize.
 This is both a short-term and a long-term way to reduce stress.
 Short-term prioritizing includes things like making lists, but long-term prioritizing is a beneficial habit.
 Routinely create a schedule to use your time more effectively, and try to complete tasks in order of urgency.

 - Make sure you get enough sleep!
-This goes back to prioritizing—make sure to leave time to sleep, because “teens who sleep less than eight hours on a school night are more likely to report experiencing symptoms of stress,” says the American Psychological Association.
+This goes back to prioritizing—make sure to leave time to sleep, because “teens who sleep less than eight hours on a school night are more likely to report experiencing symptoms of stress,” according to the APA.